r-raymond/nixos-mailserver/README.md

 #### Step 5: Set `DKIM` signature

+In this section we assume that your `dkimSelector` is set to `mail`.
+If you have a different selector, replace all `mail`'s below accordingly.

 For every `domain` in `domains` do:
   * Go to your server and navigate to the dkim key directory (by default `/var/dkim`.
 There you will find a public key for any domain in the